P-H-C/phc-string-format/phc-sf-spec.md

 registration, and for password verification.
 It uses two string
 parameters:

-   `char *crypt(const char *key, const char *salt);`
+       char *crypt(const char *key, const char *salt);

 The `key` is the password, while `salt` is a salt string or a hash string.
 In order to be compatible with how the crypt() function is used in existing software, the following must hold:

   - If `salt` is a salt string (no output), then the function must compute a hash output whose length is the default output length for that function.
 The returned string MUST be the strict, deterministic encoding of the used parameters, salt and output.

   - If `salt` is a parameter string (no salt nor output), then the function must generate a new appropriate salt value as mandated by the function specification (e.g. using the defined default salt length), and then proceed as in the previous case.
 The returned string MUST be the strict, deterministic encoding of the used parameters, salt and output.

   - If `salt` is a hash string, then the function must compute an output with exactly the same length as the one provided in the input.
 The output is then the concatenation of the parameters and salt _as they were received_, and the newly computed output.
 Basically, the function truncates the `salt` string at its last `$` sign, then appends the recomputed output.

 The third case departs from the prescription that string producers must always follow the deterministic encoding.
-This is done that way in order to support the common case of password verification: the `salt` value is the complete hash string as it is stored; the hash is recomputed, and the caller verifies that the exact same string is obtained (with a strcmp() call).
+This is done that way in order to support the common case of password verification: the `salt` value is the complete hash string as it is stored; the hash is recomputed, and the caller verifies that the exact same string is obtained (e.g. with a `strcmp()` call).
 This is the reason why the parameters and salt are reused "as is" in the output, even if they do not match the deterministic encoding prescribed in this document.